ajkolstad/wave-lab-app/README.md

 ## How to use locally with an emulator
 1. Install XAMPP
+   - Start Apache and MySQL servers on XAMPP.
 2. To add the SQL commands to the local database:
    - Enter the xampp/htdocs folder.
    - Create a new folder /WavelabDB.